samir634/DevOps-Test/README.md

 regarding the load average of the host that it is running on.
 It then stores it temporarily in a local file until it accumulates a set amount of data.
 Then it deposits the data into InfluxDB.
 The python script also verifies the existence of the required database in InfluxDB.
 Credentials are hard coded.

 Grafana needs to be configured for the data-source.
 Docker resolves http://influxdb:8086 to the host internally.
-The .env file contains the credentials required out of the box to access both
-Grafana and InfluxDB.
 It is possible to have a pre-defined configuration file loaded for Grafana.

 Room for improvement: